How Much Does Product Photography Cost in 2026? Complete Price Breakdown

 What's included

 This is the fastest-growing category in ecommerce photography.
-Tools like ProdVue let you upload a single product photo and generate a complete image set.
+Tools like ProdVue let you upload a single product photo and generate a complete image set — up to 13 distinct image types per product.

 - Clean main on pure white background